hassan1pk/OpeniddictDemo/README.md

 ### Postman collection

-There is also a postman collection that can be downloads from [here](https://api.postman.com/collections/2187028-b011320f-ee77-4f4b-a659-92b5dffb62d3?access_key=PMAT-01H753MC7KAEV4EECDRXD8ZZGJ), which demonstrates how to get **access token** using the following flows:
+There is also a postman collection that can be downloaded from [here](https://api.postman.com/collections/2187028-b011320f-ee77-4f4b-a659-92b5dffb62d3?access_key=PMAT-01H753MC7KAEV4EECDRXD8ZZGJ), which demonstrates how to get **access token** using the following flows:

 - Client Credentials Flow
 - Authorizaton Code Flow (with PKCE)